Table of Contents:

 Red light therapy, or “LED light therapy” as it’s often called by estheticians and dermatologists, is a natural skin and beauty treatment with proven anti-inflammatory properties.

-Learn more about the skin and beauty benefits of red light therapy here.
+Learn more about the skin rejuvenation benefits of red light therapy here.

 Red light therapy devices deliver natural light directly to skin cells.
-This reduces inflammation, improves circulation, increases ATP energy production, and has been shown to be safe, with few if any side effects.
+This has been shown to reduce inflammation, improve circulation, increase ATP energy production, with few if any side effects.
 This is not to be confused with blue LED light treatments for skin (like blue LED masks), which use bright, artificial blue light, and pose a number of health risks if not used correctly.

 These are some of the core skin benefits of red light therapy: